puppetlabs/puppetlabs-node_encrypt/README.md

 If you'd like to pre-encrypt your data, you can pass it as the `encrypted_content` instead.
 The ciphertext can be stored directly in your manifest file, in Hiera, or anywhere else you'd like.
-Note that if you choose to do this, the ciphertext is encrypted specifically for each node.
+Note that if you choose to do this, the ciphertext must be encrypted specifically for each node.
 You cannot share secrets amongst nodes.

 ```Puppet
 node_encrypt::file { '/tmp/foo':